Blog

 Patients often ask if it hurts to have a long-acting reversible contraceptive placed.
 The Nexplanon implant is placed after numbing a small area in the arm, and the discomfort is minimal.
 Placing an IUD can cause some menstrual-type cramping.
 I recommend that patients use ibuprofen (unless contraindicated) about one hour prior to placing the IUD.

-If you have questions about contraceptives, we encourage you to call Premier Women’s Care of Southwest Florida to schedule an appointment with one of our providers.
+If you have questions about contraceptives, we encourage you to call Premier Women’s Care of Southwest Florida to schedule an appointment with one of our women’s health professionals.
 You can also book online by clicking on the button above.
 We’re always happy to talk you through the options as they apply to your individual situation.

 You Might Also Enjoy…